 Estimated percent change in revenue in the travel and tourism market in the United States

-The future of travel is hard to imagine right now but based on the previous summer we can predict countries who were able to cope better with the pandemic to be the most popular.
+The future of travel is hard to imagine, but based on the previous summer, we can predict countries that could cope better with the pandemic to be the most popular.

-Elizabeth Becker, writing for Foreign Policy believes some countries might not want to go back to pre-pandemic tourism levels.
+Writing for Foreign Policy, Elizabeth Becker believes some countries might not want to return to pre-pandemic tourism levels.
 “Overnight, much of the world went from over-tourism to no tourism.
 Since then, locals have seen how their lives have improved without those insane crowds: clear skies with vistas stretching for miles, a drastic reduction of litter and waste, clean shorelines and canals, and a return of wildlife.”, which she says could make travel to such places more expensive than we have become accustomed to.

-Estimating that this approach will be in sharp contrast with other governments who “will compete for the shrinking tourist dollar by racing to the bottom, allowing the travel industry to regulate itself, using deep discounts to fill hotels and aeroplanes and revive over-tourism.”
+Estimating this approach will sharply contrast with other governments who “will compete for the shrinking tourist dollar by racing to the bottom, allowing the travel industry to regulate itself, using deep discounts to fill hotels and airplanes and revive over-tourism.”

 “Other governments will compete for the shrinking tourist dollar by racing to the bottom, allowing the travel industry to regulate itself, using deep discounts to fill hotels and airplanes and revive over-tourism.”Elizabeth Becker

-We predict that trends such as local ‘staycations’, road trips, and camping are also likely to grow in popularity in 2021.
-As travel lovers find a new appreciation for their local gems and avoid the cancellations and uncertainty which plagued holidaymakers in 2020.
+We predict that trends such as local ‘staycations,’ road trips, and camping will also likely grow in popularity in 2021 as travel lovers find a new appreciation for their local gems and avoid the cancellations and uncertainty which plagued holidaymakers in 2020.

 Will vaccinations save the day?